The Story of State Immunization Registries

 Implementation Guide

-Codes, CVX Codes, LOINC for Observations, CVX code matches Trade Name, etc.).
+2) Validate the semantics and terminologies for the individual message segments.
+Some examples include the CPT Codes, CVX Codes, LOINC for Observations, and CVX code matches Trade Name.

-The provider could NOT advance from our Test environment to our Production environment until their messages were “golden”, which took an average of three months.
-Once moved to Production, the same HL7 data validation engine would continuously run against every single message sent in to WIR.
-We would catch and reject the messages of a provider who had made it to Production if the quality of their messages had degraded.
-For example, a provider upgraded their version of EPIC, resulting in their messages being rejected because they eliminated a required field in their message, or coded it incorrectly.
-They had to fix their issue before their data made it through to the WIR Production door again.
+If the message sent by the provider failed either of the two validation passes, we rejected the message.
+Our response provided the HL7 2.5.1 MSA Response Message describing the error.
+The provider could NOT advance from our Test environment to our Production environment until their messages were “golden.”
+This data cleanup effort took the providers an average of three months.
+Once moved to production, the same HL7 data validation engine would continuously run against every message sent in to WIR.
+We would catch and reject the messages of a provider in Production if the quality of their messages had degraded.
+For example, it would catch if a provider upgraded their version of EPIC, resulting in their messages being rejected.
+EHR upgrades are a notorious cause of problems due to missing required fields, misplaced or miscoded data.
+They had to fix their issue before their data made it through the WIR Production door again.

-Need to send or receive COVID-19 immunization data electronically?
 J P Systems can help.
 Contact us at 1 703 815-0900 or email us at Sales@JPSys.com.
 We currently support large scale Federal efforts for reporting vaccines to the CDC.